Santi1393/SDPD-mf_thixo/README.md

 This SDPD extension must be compiled in the 21-Nov-2023 release of the open source LAMMPS (Large-scale Atomic/Molecular Massively Parallel Simulator).

-# Installation
+# Installation and Build flags

+The installation process and build flags are detailed step by step below.

+1. Download and unzip the .tar.gz file “lammps-21Nov23.tar.gz” found in this repository.
-1. Replace the files atom.cpp, atom.h, atom_vec.cpp, atom_vec.h, fix_sph.cpp and fix_sph.h with the files from the .tar
+2. Replace the following files with the files from the .tar

+   *atom.cpp     atom.h      atom_vec.cpp     atom_vec.h     fix_sph.cpp     fix_sph.h*

-2. Copy the files pair_sdpd_taitwater_isothermal_mf.cpp and pair_sdpd_taitwater_isothermal_mf.h in the folder DPD-SMOOTH
+3. Copy the files *pair_sdpd_taitwater_isothermal_mf.cpp* and *pair_sdpd_taitwater_isothermal_mf.h* in the folder "DPD-SMOOTH"
-3. Run: make mpi
+4. In the same folder, locate the “Install.sh” file.
+Include these two lines to indicate that you are going to install a new dependency:

+   *action pair_sdpd_taitwater_isothermal_mf.h*
+   *action pair_sdpd_taitwater_isothermal_mf.cpp*

+5. LAMMPS must be compiled with the SPH and SDPD package enabled.
+To activate it, located in the “src” folder type:

+   *make yes-SPH*
+   *make yes-DPD-SMOOTH*

+6. LAMMPS must be compiled using MPI support.
+Located in the “src” folder type:

+   *make mpi*

+7. Run a numerical example to verify the installation.
+Copy any example to your local folder and, once located in the case folder, type:

+   *lmp_mpi <in.sdpd_phase.2d*

 # Numerical examples